Find the answers to common questions you may have when choosing your new home.

 Mercy Health is guided by the values of compassion, hospitality, respect, innovation, stewardship and teamwork.
 These values inform the way we care for those in need, and each other.

 What happens if I need a little bit of extra care or support later on in life?

 We offer flexible, adaptive care — referred to as 'ageing in place' — to meet your care requirements as they grow or change.

-If you require care at home, Mercy Health Home & Community Care can support you to keep comfortable at home with services that promote your health, wellbeing and independence.
+If you require care at home, Mercy Health can support you to keep comfortable at home with in-home care services that promote your health, wellbeing and independence.
+Having home care services delivered to village homes helps residents continue living independently in the village for as long as possible.

 Each of our retirement living sites is co-located with a Mercy Health Residential Aged Care home, which offer respite care or long-term accommodation.
 Enjoy the peace of mind that comes with knowing you have the option of moving into a nearby home when the time comes, pending availability.